DC Short-Term Rental Regulations: The Complete 2026 Guide

 Washington DC draws a critical legal distinction between two types of short-term rentals that determines your annual night cap and operating rules.

-A short-term rental is any rental of your home to a transient guest for fewer than 30 consecutive nights, while you are present in the property.
+Any rental of your home to a transient guest for fewer than 30 consecutive nights, while you are present in the property.
 There is no annual night cap for hosted rentals, but the property must remain your primary residence.

-A vacation rental is where you rent your entire home while you are not present.
+No night capRenting your entire home while you are not present.
 DC imposes a 90-night cap per calendar year on vacation rentals.
 Exceeding 90 nights without an approved exemption means you are operating illegally.

-Not sure which category applies?
+90-night annual capNot sure which category applies?
 Get a free compliance assessment from Alcove Stays.
 We review your property, HOA documents, and eligibility before you spend a dollar on applications.
+Get a free assessment →

 Operating any STR in DC without a valid license is illegal.
 Here is the process step by step.

+Want someone to handle all of this?
 Alcove Stays manages the full licensing and compliance process for DC property owners.

-Schedule a Free AssessmentDC imposes transient lodging taxes on all short-term rental revenue.
+DC imposes transient lodging taxes on all short-term rental revenue.
 Here is the breakdown for property owners.

 | Tax Type | Rate | Notes |